Bartlesville, OK 74006

 Plus the Value of the House

-Brand new interior paint, remodeled kitchen with granite countertops are currently being fabricated.
-Move in ready.
-At least as soon as the granite countertops arrive.
+Brand new interior paint, remodeled kitchen with new granite countertops.
 New LG black and stainless gas 5 burner cook-top, stainless microwave and vent hood.
 New since 2014 central heat and air-conditioning system, new roof.
+Move in ready.

 (Realtor's personal measurement shows slightly less - Buyers should verify the size to their satisfaction. )

-3 or 4 bedrooms one of which is a 15 X 17 bonus room with closets a half bath and a whole wall of drawers and cabinets (with fully functional top cabinets for Christmas or off season items) that could be utilized as a 4th bedroom, Office, gym, workout room, Man or Ma'am Cave, sewing room, hairdressing studio or any number of uses.
+3 or 4 bedrooms one of which is a 15 X 17 bonus room with closets a half bath and a whole wall of drawers and cabinets (with deep, fully functional top cabinets for Christmas or off season items) that could be utilized as a 4th bedroom, Man Cave or Ma'am Cave, sewing room, hairdressing studio, Office, gym, workout room, or any number of uses.

-It is possible to access this room without going through the house, lending itself to a home-based business or office (permit may be required).
+It is possible to access this room without going through the house, lending itself to a home-based business or office.

 Baths: 1, 3/4, 1/2 Wheelchair accessible 3/4 bath shower, full bath and half bath.